Create an NFS Server on Oracle Linux

 Install the NFS Utilities Package on the Client Instance

-1. Open a terminal and connect to your client instance.
+1. Open a terminal and connect via SSH to the ol-node-02 instance.

 sudo dnf install -y nfs-utils